-Louisville is fortunate to be the home of THREE Unitarian Universalist congregations — Clifton Universalist Unitarian Church, First Unitarian Church, and Thomas Jefferson Unitarian Church.
-The social justice components of the three congregations have banded together to form the Unitarian Universalist Social Justice Network to amplify our justice work.
-Together, we do prison ministry at Luther Lucket Correctional Complex, we participate in social action marches and demonstrations, and we work to be known as the Standing on the Side of Love presence in the Louisville/Southern Indiana area.
-Learn more about Unitarian Universalist social justice events.
+Louisville is fortunate to be the home of THREE Unitarian Universalist congregations — Clifton Universalist Unitarian Church, First Unitarian Church, and All Peoples Unitarian Church (formerly Thomas Jefferson).
+The social justice committees of the three congregations have individually and together endeavored to amplify our justice work.

 UUA COMMON READ

 A Common Read invites participants to read and discuss the same book in a given period of time.
 A Common Read can build community in our congregations and our movement by giving diverse people a shared experience, shared language, and a basis for deep, meaningful conversations.
 Learn more about this year’s book and discussion questions.

 If any of these topics interests you, please contact First U Book Club, Rita.Sasse [email protected]